 In saying faith is a substance, this actually informs us that faith is not an idea, not an emotion, but something that is real.

-The New Living Translation states the faith is the reality of what we hope for.
-In other words, when we have established that something exists to which we hope to attain in terms of achievement (a qualitative goal), or that which we hope to obtain of a physical nature, the reality that we believe this to be possible is grounded in our faith.
+The New Living Translation states that faith is the reality of what we hope for.
+In other words, when we have established that something exists to which we hope to attain—whether in terms of achievement (a qualitative goal) or something of a physical nature—the reality that we believe this to be possible is grounded in our faith.

-The Amplified Bible speaks in terms of not only having an assurance, but something that is as assuring as a title deed is to property or to an object of value, say precious metal kept in a vault.
-The title deed acts like a bankbook and is a written declaration that states what belongs to us, even though we may not actually have physical possession of it.
-In respect to matters to do with our internal inheritance or promises expected in this life, our hope is divinely guaranteed.
+The Amplified Bible speaks in terms of not only having assurance, but of something that is as assuring as a title deed is to property or an object of value—say, precious metal kept in a vault.
+The title deed acts like a bankbook; it is a written declaration that states what belongs to us, even though we may not actually have physical possession of it.
+In respect to matters concerning our internal inheritance or promises expected in this life, our hope is divinely guaranteed.

-The Expanded Bible furnishes us with the assurance that faith is a tangible reality, a solid foundation that enables us to have confidence that what we are hoping to discover, encounter, and understand actually exists and we will not be disappointed because it is not beyond our capacity to appropriate and enjoy.
+The Expanded Bible furnishes us with the assurance that faith is a tangible reality, a solid foundation that enables us to have confidence that what we are hoping to discover, encounter, and understand actually exists.
+We will not be disappointed, because it is not beyond our capacity to appropriate and enjoy.

-Numerous commentators speak of "people of faith" and "the faith community" in a manner that gives the impression that these are individuals who have certain beliefs to which they adhere that are not necessarily real, except for the fact that a community exists that holds to the same notions of wishful thinking.
-These people of faith and the faith community are distinctly different to those who have no faith and belong to the "no faith community" and are "people of no faith".
+Numerous commentators speak of "people of faith" and "the faith community" in a manner that gives the impression these are individuals who adhere to certain beliefs not necessarily grounded in reality—except for the fact that a community exists that shares the same notions of wishful thinking.
+These people of faith and the faith community are viewed as distinctly different from those who have no faith, who belong to the "no faith community," and are "people of no faith."
 The ignorance is astounding.

-More astounding is the misconception of what faith means by those of the community of intelligentsia, or who are academics or intellectuals with the ability to recall facts and figures, events and dates, and demonstrate a mastery of numerous subjects and interdisciplinary comprehension.
-All too frequently, they have derogatory take on those who belong to communities that express their faith in aspiring to the aims, goals and achievements that hope to espouse or live up to.
-Yet in their claims, these who think they shine like sun and are brighter than the rest, fail to realize that it is by faith that they believe the knowledge that they possess is true.
-Being book read, in the majority of cases, they have no genuine evidence or means to demonstrate their beliefs about what they may say exists or is happening is actually so, and what they belief existed or happened, actually did.
+More astounding is the misconception of what faith means among the community of intelligentsia—academics or intellectuals with the ability to recall facts and figures, events and dates, and demonstrate a mastery of numerous subjects and interdisciplinary comprehension.
+All too frequently, they take a derogatory view of those who belong to communities that express their faith in aspiring to aims, goals, and achievements they hope to attain or live up to.
+Yet in their claims, these who think they shine like the sun and are brighter than the rest fail to realize that it is by faith they believe the knowledge they possess is true.
+Being book-read, in the majority of cases, they have no genuine evidence or means to demonstrate their beliefs about what they say exists or is happening, or that what they believe existed or happened actually did.
 The deception of the "no faith community" is exceedingly great.

-The Amplified Bible's statement that "faith comprehends as fact what cannot be experienced by the physical senses" has to apply to the bookworms, academics, intellectuals and intelligentsia who rely upon information given to them by others to form their beliefs and opinions—in which they place their faith.
+The Amplified Bible's statement that "faith comprehends as fact what cannot be experienced by the physical senses" must apply to the bookworms, academics, intellectuals, and intelligentsia who rely upon information given to them by others to form their beliefs and opinions—in which they place their faith.

 Definitions are important if we are to possess true knowledge.
 Even transitory knowledge requires definition, otherwise what is being talked about becomes nonsensical and cannot be said to exist.